094459/newsletter-oss-projects/README.md

 [awesome-codewhisperer](https://aws-oss.beachgeek.co.uk/3cw) this repo from Christian Bonzelet is a great collection of resources for those of you who are experimenting with Generative AI coding assistants such as Amazon CodeWhisperer.
 This resource should keep you busy, and help you master Amazon CodeWhisperer in no time.  (#177)

+**aws-advanced-nodejs-wrapper**

+[aws-advanced-nodejs-wrapper](https://aws-oss.beachgeek.co.uk/465) is complementary to an existing NodeJS driver and aims to extend the functionality of the driver to enable applications to take full advantage of the features of clustered databases such as Amazon Aurora.
+In other words, the AWS Advanced NodeJS Wrapper does not connect directly to any database, but enables support of AWS and Aurora functionalities on top of an underlying NodeJS driver of the user's choice.
+Hosting a database cluster in the cloud via Aurora is able to provide users with sets of features and configurations to obtain maximum performance and availability, such as database failover.
+However, at the moment, most existing drivers do not currently support those functionalities or are not able to entirely take advantage of it.
+The main idea behind the AWS Advanced NodeJS Wrapper is to add a software layer on top of an existing NodeJS driver that would enable all the enhancements brought by Aurora, without requiring users to change their workflow with their databases and existing NodeJS drivers. (#205)

 **aws-chatbot-fargate-python**

 [aws-chatbot-fargate-python](https://aws-oss.beachgeek.co.uk/43f) is a new repo from AWS Hero Ran Isenberg that deploys a Streamlit Chatbot in an AWS Fargate-based ESC cluster web application using AWS CDK (Cloud Development Kit).
 The infrastructure includes an ECS cluster, Fargate service, Application Load Balancer, VPC, and WAF and includes security best practices with CDK-nag verification.
 The chatbot is based on an implementation by Streamlit and the initial prompt is that the chatbot is me, Ran the builder, a serverless hero and attempts to answer as me.
 The Chatbot uses custom domain (you can remove it or change it to your own domain) and assume an OpenAI token exists in the account in the form of a secrets manager secret for making API calls to OpenAI.(#203)